 Division I of this Article shall apply to all land development activity, including subdividing and platting activities, on property containing a stream protection area as defined in the Glossary of this Development Code.
-These requirements are in addition to, and do not replace or supersede, any other applicable buffer requirements established under state law and approval or exemption from these requirements do not constitute approval or exemption from buffer requirements established under state law or from other applicable local, state or federal regulations.
+These requirements are in addition to, and do not replace or supersede, any other applicable buffer requirements established under state law and approval or exemption from these requirements do not constitute approval or exemption from buffer requirements established under state or federal regulations.